supratiksen/cloud/README.md

 > `npm install ava`
 > `npm install opent2t`
 > `npm install opent2t-translator-com-wink-hub`
+> `npm install opent2t-translator-com-wink-lightbulb`
+> `npm install opent2t-translator-com-wink-binaryswitch`

 3. Next,(temporary step only until we fix this) copy the node_modules folder into the tests directory
+> `xcopy /i /s node_modules tests\node_modules`

+4. Comment out all blocks but WINK in node/hubsConfig.js

-4. cd to the tests folder
+5. cd to the tests folder

-5. create a new hubController-testConfig-auth.json file.
+6. Create a new hubController-testConfig-auth.json file or rename hubController-testConfig-Invalidauth.json file that comes with the repo.
 This has to be named this exact name.
 Populate with the onboardinginfo below and replace the contents with your username + id:

 {
  "onboardingInfo" : [